aimhubio/aim/docs/source/using/remote_tracking.md

 Aim remote tracking server can be set up to use multiple workers to scale the bandwidth of receiving connections.
 But it comes with some caveats.
 When providing `--workers=n` argument to `aim server` command, `aim` uses `n + 1` sequential ports starting from port number specified.
-So, all  `p, ..., p + n` ports  must be exposed.
+Thus, all `p, ..., p + n` ports are required to be exposed to the client.
 No changes are needed on client side.

 _Note:_

-When number of workers is not specified (by default: 1) only one port is used.
+The default number of workers is 1.
+No additional ports are required to be opened in this case.

 ### Server-side setup